Ray Keogh

 Raphael Keogh was an Irish footballer, widely regarded as being the first black player in the League of Ireland.
 Raised in the south Dublin suburb of Milltown, Keogh initially played schoolboy football with Castleville and Home Farm before joining local League of Ireland side Shamrock Rovers.
 Making his senior football debut in 1959, Keogh would go on to play for, among others, Drumcondra, Ards, Drogheda and Cork Hibernians.

-Keogh was part of the Drumcondra side that played a number of matches in European competition in the early 60s, including a 1–0 home win over Bayern München in the 1962–63 Inter-Cities Fairs Cup.
+Keogh was part of the Drumcondra side that played a number of matches in European competition in the early 60s, including a 1–0 home win over Bayern Munich in the 1962–63 Inter-Cities Fairs Cup.
 He was a League of Ireland XI international footballer and played professionally on both sides of the Irish border.

 Early years

 Keogh played schoolboy football with Castleville and Home Farm.
 He made appearances for the Shamrock Rovers reserve side in 1958 before making his first team debut a year later.
 It has mistakenly been stated that Ray was part of the Rovers side that faced Manchester United in a European Cup tie in 1957, it was however, the similarly named Shay Keogh who featured in this match.
 With opportunities hard to come by in a talented and successful Rovers side; Keogh would sign for Longford Town in the 59–60 season.
 His stay with the B Division side was short before moving back to the top flight of Irish football with north Dublin's Drumcondra.